top of page

 • Google office

 Office suites are used by everyone - business professionals, students, members of volunteer organizations.
-They write letters, organize information in spreadsheets, and use slides to augment presentations.
+People write letters, organize information in spreadsheets, and use slides to augment presentations.
 Microsoft Office is the most popular, and it is the standard other office suites compare themselves to.
 This is why OS-College has tutorials about the different versions it comes in.

 Photo and video editors